-The transmission of the Earth's atmosphere in the J, H, K, L and M bands is shown in Fig. 24.
-The amount of telluric absorption varies non-linearly with zenith distance and precipitable water vapor.
-In order to facilitate the identification of sky regions affected by water vapor absorption lines, Fig. 25 shows the atmospheric transmission spectrum only including water vapor absorption lines.
+The transmission of the Earth's atmosphere in the J, H, K, L and M bands is shown in Fig. 31.
+The amount of telluric absorption varies non-linearly with zenith distance and precipitable water vapor - see Fig.33.
+In order to facilitate the identification of sky regions affected by water vapor absorption lines, Fig. 32 shows the atmospheric transmission spectrum only including water vapor absorption lines.
+It is extremely important that users check if their astronomical lines falls on top of one of these spectral features as their data may be useless if this occurs.